psychemedia/eurydice-resources/resources/__foundering_of_the_eurydice.md

 The master of the schooner Emma, who picked up the survivors, states that he was proceeding down Channel, and being below in his berth he was hurriedly called on deck by the mate in charge and told there were signs of a heavy gale coming on.
 On reaching the deck he immediately gave orders to guard against the evidently impending danger by taking in all the sail he had set.
 The mate then told the master that a short time previous he saw a man of war ahead, but new she was nowhere to be seen, and on nearing the spot where she was last seen he saw the men he had picked up floating about, but did not see any other bodies.
 He states that the gale and snowstorm was the most violent he ever witnessased, as it came to its height almost suddennly.

-The schoomer and her crew have been detained by order of the Commander-in-Chief, in case the eNvdence of the men should be required at any court of inquiry that may hereafter be hold.
+The schooner and her crew have been detained by order of the Commander-in-Chief, in case the evidence of the men should be required at any court of inquiry that may hereafter be hold.
 The sad calamity has caused a heavy gloom to spread over the place and neighbourhood, where so many of the relatives of the unfortunate officers and crew reside.

 Her Majesty sent a telegram to-day to the Commander-in-Chief for all particulars, and to express her grief at the sad occurrence.

 PORTSMOUTH, MONDAY EVENING

 A steamer has just come in from the scene of the wreck, but no bodies have been found.
 Divers have been down, but they could not penetrate to the lower deck.
 All the sails are set.
-Thy wreck is not more than a mile and a half from the shore.
+The wreck is not more than a mile and a half from the shore.

 TELEGRAMS FROM THE QUEEN.